 The placement of the filter or filter basket impacts the ergonomics of the coffee maker.
-If you have to fight to get around the water reservoir to put your grounds in or vice versa, that probably is not the best option.
+If you have to fight to get around the water reservoir to add your grounds, that’s probably not the best option.

-All of that said, the most sure-fire way to make sure you have hot coffee is to heat your water and use a manual brewer.
+All of that said, the most surefire way to make sure you have hot coffee is to heat your water and use a manual brewer.

-The alternative is a thermal carafe, usually made of double-walled stainless steel.
+The alternative is a thermal carafe, which is usually made of double-walled stainless steel.
 The coffee stays hotter for longer in this carafe type, but this function is often more of a “nice-to-have” than a “must-have” for smaller coffee makers.
 It’s also harder to know how much coffee you have left with a thermal carafe because the sides are opaque.

 Aside from the build material, pay attention to the spout on the carafe.
 Many higher-quality options will have non-drip spouts, which are perfect for groggy morning coffee pouring.
 Also, less spillage means minimal clean-up.

 And since we mentioned the build material of your carafe, let’s talk about your coffee maker’s construction.
 Typically, your brewer will be made from one of three things: plastic, stainless steel, or glass.
 But in some cases, the brewer may be a combination of these materials.

 To help you make an informed decision on what kind of 4-cup brewer to buy, we’re going to walk you through some of the most notable characteristics of each material.